CannibalVox/cgoalloc/README.md

 Also available:

 * `DefaultAllocator` - calls cgo for Malloc and Free
-* `ThresholdAllocator` - If the malloc size is <= a provided value, use one allocator.
-Otherwise, use the other.
-Allocations made above the threshold size are stored in a map to enable `Free`.
-You can use this with a `FixedBlockAllocator` to use the default allocator for large requests.
+* `FallbackAllocator` - Accepts a FixedBlockAllocator and one other allocator- if the malloc can fit in the FBA, it uses that, otherwise it mallocs in the other allocator.
+You can use this to fall back on the default allocator for large requests.
 You could also use several to set up a multi-tiered FBA, I suppose.
 * `ArenaAllocator` - sits on top of another allocator.
 Exposes a FreeAll method which will free all memory allocated through the ArenaAllocator.
 ArenaAllocator is optimized for `FreeAll` and ordinary frees have a cost of O(N)

 ### Are these thread-safe?